joeboom/hr-test-python/README.md

 ---
 ### 1. How do you setup local python dev environment?
 - What IDE do you use?
-- How do you setup python PRD environment in Linux?
+- How do you setup python production environment in Linux?
   - List the cli commands if possible.

 ---